Najmul-Hasan-Shihab/Virtual_File_System_OS/README.md

 - Fixed window layout with status bar
 - Built using `ttkbootstrap` for a professional, dark-themed appearance

-### Persistence
+### 💾 Persistence
--Save the state of the virtual file system to disk and load it upon initialization.
+- Saves the state of the virtual file system to disk and loads it upon startup

 ---